-How to spot signs of bullying
+Spotting the signs of bullying

 It’s often less physical than bullying among younger children.
-Your child might try to hide it from you and others.
-Or your child might feel ashamed, afraid or might not want you to worry or make a big deal.
-Often young people just want bullying to go away without drawing attention to it.
+Also, your child might try to hide it from you and others.
+Your child might feel ashamed and afraid or might not want you to worry or make a big deal.
+Often teenagers just want bullying to go away without drawing attention to it.

 - refuse to go to school, or make excuses not to go

 - be unhappy or anxious before or after school

 - say ‘I hate school’ or express fear of school

 Your child might:

 - become more and more isolated from others